 Before we delve into how to make pores look smaller, we're going to give it to you straight—your skin needs pores to house its natural oils, called sebum.
 Because of this rather inescapable reality, you can never get rid of them completely.
-What you can do, however, is keep your pores clear of any impurities that could enlarge them.
+What you can do, however, is keep your pores clear of any impurities that might make pores appear larger.

 You've heard what the experts have to say—now learn the simple way to make pores appear smaller in five easy steps.

-Before you exfoliate, place a warm washcloth on your face for five minutes to open pores.
+Before you exfoliate, place a warm washcloth on your face for five minutes to try to open pores.
 Then gently exfoliate in smooth, circular motions without applying excessive pressure to the face.
-Focus on problem areas where dry skin and clogged pores are the most prominent, like on the nose and cheeks, before rinsing your face completely with warm water.
+Focus on problem areas where dry skin and clogged pores may be the most prominent, like on the nose and cheeks, before rinsing your face completely with warm water.